-Most children have vivid imaginations and they have no difficulty visualizing make-believe scenes and characters.
-However, once they enter school, concrete learning methods often leave fantasy and self generated visuals out of the learning equation.
-What’s more, these little minds are overtaxed with the complicated tasks of basic reading, writing and math, leaving little to no “cognitive space” for them to visualize content and ideas.
+Most children have vivid imaginations, and they have no difficulty visualizing make-believe scenes and characters.
+However, once they enter school, concrete learning methods often leave fantasy and self-generated visuals out of the learning equation.
+What’s more is that these little minds are overtaxed with the complicated tasks of basic reading, writing, and math, leaving little to no “cognitive space” for them to visualize content and ideas.
 The sad thing is that many teachers don’t realize that visualization can ignite the “fun factor.”
-In addition, it enhances learning and improves reading, writing, memory, emotional regulation and more.
-The key, however, is for visualization to be trained to automaticity, so that students can access mental imagery while focusing on learning basic academics.
+In addition, it enhances learning and improves reading, writing, memory, emotional regulation, and more.
+The key, however, is for visualization to be trained to automaticity so that students can access mental imagery while focusing on learning basic academics.

 Visualization is the creating or recreating of imaginary or real scenes within one’s mind.
 However, the term “visualization” can be misleading, because visualizing involves more than just imagery.
 In fact, the more senses utilized, such as touch sound and taste, the more powerful the result.

 Many beginners expect to be able to see images on the inside of their eyelids, to observe pictures in their mind like a dream, or to project images into reality like a hologram.
 Although some can learn to visualize to this extent, many people do not.
 What I can assure you is that the more you practice this skill, the better you will get at it.